-Integrity Commerce Themes with AAP is the solution.
-They have over 60 advanced SEO and conversion-boosting features that will save you over $3,000 a year on SEO apps.
+RankHigherTheme® with AAP SEO product filters is the solution.
+It has over 90 advanced Shopify SEO and conversion-boosting features that will save you over $3,000 a year on SEO apps.
 They are the only themes in the world with built-in, optimized product filter pages that unleash 1000’s of additional landing pages that will get crawled and indexed in the search engines.

 Our unique canonical programming completely eliminates duplications of any kind and swerves the need to access the robots.txt file to control duplications.
 These themes have been meticulously designed and engineered by our award-winning team of SEO and Shopify experts here at Integrity Search.
 We genuinely believe they are the ‘best’ Shopify Themes for SEO.
 Built for maximum performance in the search engines, there are no other Shopify themes on the market with our unique technology.
-With free lifetime support, theme upgrades, and free SEO bonuses worth $985, it really is the perfect solution for retailers with complex inventories who are looking to supercharge their organic rankings, traffic, and conversions.
+With 6 months free support, theme upgrades, and free SEO bonuses worth $$$$$’s, it really is the perfect solution for retailers with large inventories and complex filtering requirements who are looking to supercharge their organic rankings, traffic, and conversions.
 Our themes are only available directly through us.
 They are not available in the theme or app store.